jenkinsci/ghprb-plugin/README.md

 git plugin (https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin)

 ### Pre-installation:
-* Create a github 'bot' user for commenting in pull requests
+* I recomend to create GitHub 'bot' user that will be used for communication with GitHub (however you can use your own account if you want).
-* then add the bot as a collaborator for your repository (if you are using organizations, set the Push & Pull rights for the bot).
+* The user needs to have push rights for your repository (must be collaborator (user repo) or must have Push & Pull rights (organization repo)).
+* If you want to use GitHub hooks have them set automatically the user needs to have administrator rights for your repository (must be owner (user repo) or must have Push, Pull & Administrative rights (organization repo))

 ### Installation:
 * Install the plugin.
 * Go to ``Manage Jenkins`` -> ``Configure System`` -> ``Github pull requests builder`` section.
+* If you are using Enterprise GitHub set the server api URL in ``Github server api URL``.
+Otherwise leave there ``https://api.github.com``.
+* Set your 'bot' user's Access Token.
+  * If you don't have generated your access token you can generate one in ``Advanced...``.
-* Set your bot's GitHub username and password.
+    * Set your 'bot' user's GitHub username and password.
+    * Press the ``Create Access Token`` button
+    * Copy the generated Access Token into the field ``Access Token``
+    * Clear the username and password fields
+  * If you don't want to use Access Token leve the field empty and fill the username and password in ``Advanced...``.
-* Add GitHub usernames of admins for all jobs.
+* Add GitHub usernames of admins (these usernames will be used as defaults in new jobs).
 * Under Advanced, you can modify:
   * The phrase for adding users to the whitelist via comment.
 (Java regexp)
   * The phrase for accepting a pullrequest for testing.
 (Java regexp)
   * The phrase for starting a new build.
 (Java regexp)
   * The crontab line.
+This specify default setting for new jobs.
 * Save to preserve your changes.

 ### Creating a job: